 Where to stay??

 We took a taxi from the airport to our AirBnB and then a ferry from Split to our next destination.
-Getting around Split was easy…we walked!!
-Everything we wanted to see was within walking distance of our AirBnB…no need to rent a car.
+Getting around Split was easy, we walked everywhere!!
+Everything we wanted to see was within walking distance of our AirBnB.
+There’s no need to rent a car.
 I’m glad we didn’t even try to rent a car because parking would’ve been impossible!!